openknowledge/workshop-cloud/README.md

 ### Congratulation

 With the help of the AppRunner service we managed to redesign (add a DynamoDB table) and redeploy our backend service within minutes instead of hours.
-The only thing we had to do is updating the backend service itself and its related container image and push the image to the elastic container registry (ECR) afterwards.
+The only thing we had to do was to update the backend service itself and its related container image and push the image to the elastic container registry (ECR) afterwards.